albertpumarola/D-NeRF/README.md

 ```

 ## Download Dataset
  You can download the datasets from [drive](https://drive.google.com/file/d/19Na95wk0uikquivC7uKWVqllmTx-mBHt/view?usp=sharing) or [dropbox](https://www.dropbox.com/s/0bf6fl0ye2vz3vr/data.zip?dl=0).
-Place the downloaded directory in `./data` in order to train.
+Unzip the downloaded data to the project root dir in order to train.
 See the following directory structure for an example:
 ```
 ├── data
 │   ├── mutant